 However, the centre calls into question the restrictions the legislation places on donations from independent international philanthropic organisations that have no suspect connection to any foreign government.

 The Hands Off Our Charities campaign is an alliance of Australian charities that’s raising concerns about the implications of the bill.
 The coalition is comprised of 24 charities, including Oxfam and the Australian Council for International Development.

 The alliance has made clear that the changes “would limit funding for life-saving medical research, access to education, the voice and rights of Indigenous Australians, and the ability to sustain and protect our shared natural environment.”

 Another of the registered charities in the alliance is Pew Charitable Trusts.
 It’s a global organisation that works with Indigenous people, conservationists, and government to conserve and manage the Australian outback.

-Firstly, Dr Traill, the Electoral Act Bill would place unprecedented restrictions on commentary and advocacy on public issues by Australian charities and non-profit organisations.
+Firstly, Dr Traill, the EFDR Bill would place unprecedented restrictions on commentary and advocacy on public issues by Australian charities and non-profit organisations.